Oral Muscle Therapy

 When it comes to keeping your mouth healthy and your smile bright, dentists may be the first health care professionals you think of.
 But for certain orthodontic problems, we may recommend a team approach that involves consulting a professional in another field.
-For example, when a persistent habit like tongue thrusting is causing trouble with your child's bite, it may be time to pay a visit to an orofacial myologist.
+For example, when a persistent habit like tongue thrusting is causing trouble with your child's bite, it may be time to pay a visit to a Myofunctional therapist.
 If you haven't heard of this specialist, you're not alone.
 Let's take a closer look at how the muscles in your mouth work together, how problems in this area may develop, and how they can be fixed.

 Your oral cavity is surrounded by many muscles, including those that control facial expression, speech, mastication (chewing), and swallowing.
 One of the largest is the tongue, which has a prominent role in speaking and swallowing.
 In a normal, relaxed posture, the tip of the tongue touches the upper palate (roof of the mouth), the top and bottom teeth aren't in contact, and breathing is done through the nose.
 But in some people, this posture doesn't occur naturally.
 Instead, the tongue may rest on the "floor" of the mouth, allowing too much open space above; or it may be positioned too far forward, even protruding between the front teeth (tongue thrusting).
 Either of these postures can spell trouble for the bite.